xunchen85/ERVcaller/README.md

 ### Do we need to exclude called TE insertions within the same reference TEs?
 It depends on your research.
 By removing the potential nested TEs, the accuracy will be significantly increased.

+### Any filtering steps suggested to keep the confident TE insertions after you obtain the output?
+You can filter out TE insertions within the same reference TEs and filter out the TE loci with a low genotype quality (e.g., GQ < 10)

 ## Copyright
 ERVcaller is licensed under the Creative Commons Attribution-NonCommercial 4.0 International license.
 It may be used for non-commercial use only.
 For inquiries about a commercial license, please contact the corresponding author at dawei.li@uvm.edu or The University of Vermont Innovations at innovate@uvm.edu.